Premier meets top student spellers

 “These students are an example to other students that learning can be exciting and that academic achievements can be recognised and celebrated.”

-The Premier also praised the work of the event’s trustees, including Norma Wade-Miller, the chairwoman, and Robert Horton, the deputy chairman, along with teachers and families, for their commitment to supporting educational enrichment across the island.
+The Premier also praised the work of the event’s trustees, including Norma Wade-Miller, the chairwoman, and Robert Horton, the deputy chairman, as well as teachers and families, for their commitment to supporting educational enrichment across the island.